-There will no longer be a distinction between Netsparker Desktop and Netsparker Cloud in licensing or pricing.
+There will no longer be a distinction between Netsparker Desktop and Netsparker Enterprise in licensing or pricing.
 We have integrated the two editions in our new plans.
-Now, when you purchase the Netsparker Team or Enterprise plan, you will have access to both the on-premises Windows software (Netsparker Desktop) and the hosted or on-premises edition of Netsparker Cloud.
+Now, when you purchase the Netsparker Team or Enterprise plan, you will have access to both the on-premises Windows software (Netsparker Desktop) and the hosted or on-premises edition of Netsparker Enterprise.

 To complement these plans, we have added new functionality in both editions that enables you to connect them, and then easily share scanning and vulnerability data between them.
 We have explained the advantages of these new plans over individual licenses, and the integration functionality in our Integration Announcement.

 This same approach is being applied to all of the editions’ scanning capabilities and coverage.
-Since both Netsparker Cloud and Desktop solutions use the Proof-Based
+Since both Netsparker Enterprise and Desktop solutions use the Proof-Based

 Support for Single Sign-On